ETL, Data Engineering, Stream Processing, Apache Kafka, Apache Flink, Real-time Data

 The choice between batch and streaming ETL involves several technical and business trade-offs.

 Complexity: Batch ETL is conceptually simpler.
 Each batch is independent, making debugging and testing straightforward.
-Streaming ETL requires managing stateful operations, handling out-of-order events, and dealing with exactly-once processing semantics.
+Streaming ETL requires managing stateful operations, handling out-of-order events, and dealing with exactly-once processing semantics (ensuring each event is processed exactly once, avoiding duplicates or data loss even during failures).
 The operational overhead of maintaining streaming infrastructure is higher.

 Cost: Batch ETL can be more cost-effective for high-volume, infrequent processing.
 You spin up compute resources, process the batch, and shut down.
 Streaming ETL requires continuously running infrastructure, though cloud-native streaming platforms have made this more economical with auto-scaling and managed services.